dcx86r/cmus-notify/README.md

 The default is to assume the notification application parses markup.
 If it does not, then `nomarkup` should be supplied in the config file.

+**When using dunst**, the config option `dunst` can be used to only display the most current notification instead of stacking new notifications under old ones.
+This option does not need to be set if this behaviour is not desired but dunst is still being used.

 ##### Activate in cmus: